Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

     time interact with the smart contracts and change their CCD or wCCD balances.

-Before you execute the ``wrap`` function, let us check the wCCD balance of the ``to`` address.
+Before you execute the ``wrap`` function, let us check the wCCD balance of the ``to`` address with the :ref:`balanceOf <balanceOf>` function.
 The ``to`` address will receive some wCCD because the ``wrap`` function will credit some wCCD to the ``to`` address.

 You are ready now to wrap your CCD into wCCD with the following command.

 .. code-block:: console

-    $./concordium-client contract update WCCD_PROXY --entrypoint wrap --schema wrap_fallback_schema.bin --parameter-json wrap.json --amount AMOUNT --sender ACCOUNT --energy 25000 --grpc-port 10001
+    $./concordium-client contract update WCCD_PROXY --entrypoint wrap --schema wrap_fallback_schema.bin --parameter-json wrap.json --amount AMOUNT --sender SENDER_ACCOUNT --energy 25000 --grpc-port 10001

 The below screenshot shows the wrapping of 1 CCD (1000000 micro CCDs) into 1000000 wCCD.

 .. image:: ./images/wCCD_tutorial_2.png
     :width: 100 %

-Confirm that the CCD balance of the sender ``ACCOUNT`` was decreased by ``AMOUNT`` and that the CCD balance of the ``proxy`` contract was increased by ``AMOUNT``.
+Confirm that the CCD balance of the ``SENDER_ACCOUNT`` was decreased by ``AMOUNT`` and that the CCD balance of the ``proxy`` contract was increased by ``AMOUNT``.

 .. note::

-    Keep in mind that the ``ACCOUNT`` also paid some CCD as transaction fees.
+    Keep in mind that the ``SENDER_ACCOUNT`` also paid some CCD as transaction fees.
     The amount of transaction fees can be seen as shown in the above screenshot.

 Confirm that the wCCD balance of the ``to`` address increased by ``AMOUNT``.